 Building Regulations Certificate of Compliance

-Once you’ve installed new or replacement windows in your home, you must obtain a Building Regulations Certificate of Compliance, such as a Fenestration Self-Assessment Scheme certificate (FENSA certificate), from a qualified professional.
+Once you’ve installed new or replacement windows in your home, you must obtain a Building Regulations Certificate of Compliance, such as a FENSA certificate, from a qualified professional.
 This certificate confirms that your windows comply with the relevant Building Regulations.
+You will need this certificate when selling your property.

 There are two main ways to obtain a Building Regulations Certificate of Compliance for windows:

-• Competent Person Scheme: You can hire a qualified installer who is registered with a Competent Person Scheme.
-The Competent Person Scheme is a government-approved scheme that ensures installers have the necessary skills and knowledge to comply with the Building Regulations.
-Once the installer has completed the work, they will issue you with a Building Regulations Certificate of Compliance.
+• Competent Person Scheme (e.g. FENSA, CERTASS): You can hire a qualified installer who is registered with a Competent Person Scheme.
+This is a government-approved scheme that ensures installers have the necessary skills and knowledge to comply with the Building Regulations.
+Once the installer has completed the work, they will issue you with a Building Regulations Certificate of Compliance — this is what a FENSA certificate is.
+You do not need a separate Building Regulations Certificate of Compliance if you have a FENSA certificate.

 There are a number of reasons why you need a Certificate of Compliance:

-• To comply with the law: Firstly, since April 2002, it’s a legal requirement to have a Building Regulations Certificate of Compliance for new or replacement windows.
-A FENSA certificate is a type of Building Regulations Certificate of Compliance, so you don’t need a separate Building Regulations Certificate of Compliance if you have a FENSA certificate.
+• To comply with the law: Since April 2002, it’s a legal requirement to have a Building Regulations Certificate of Compliance for new or replacement windows.

 • To protect your warranty: Many window manufacturers and installers offer warranties on their products and services.
 However, these warranties may be invalid if you don’t obtain a Certificate of Compliance.

-• To ensure your windows are safe and energy efficient: A Building Regulations Certificate of Compliance confirms your windows have been installed to a high standard and comply with all safety requirements.
-It also confirms that your windows have a low U-value, which means that they are energy efficient and will help to reduce your energy bills.
+• To ensure your windows are safe and energy efficient: A Building Regulations Certificate of Compliance confirms your windows have been installed to a high standard and comply with all safety and energy efficiency requirements.

-Why do you have to conform to Building Regulations?
-Again, since 2002, new building regulations have applied to all new glazing and replacement glazing, to ensure buildings are safe and energy efficient.
-Why does that matter?
+Since 2002, Building Regulations have applied to all new and replacement glazing to ensure buildings are safe and energy efficient.
+Here’s why each area matters:

 Safety glazing is designed to reduce the risk of injury from broken glass.
-All new and replacement windows in habitable rooms must use safety glazing.
+All new and replacement windows in critical locations — such as at low level in walls — must use safety glazing that complies with Part K.

 Ventilation